BryceLagerberg/Login-System/README.md

 [ ] add password requirements

-[ ] add check box/ x for password requirements being met or not
+[ ] add check box for password requirements being met or not

 [ ] add description for password and username requirements above or below their text boxes

-[ ] make profileWindow expandable

 [ ] make the friends list live update and organize by online/offline status

-[ ] add a remember my username checkbox to the login
+[x] add a remember my username checkbox to the login

 [ ] make the server and database selection a pop out window accessable by a settings symbol or something